 Conservation Tips From Around The World

 Germany leads the world in conservation.
 The United States ties with South Korea in 8th place.
-Germany of a energy efficient economy.
+Germany of an energy efficient economy.
 Concentration on building, buying energy efficient and transportation.

-Building 40% of energy is in building.
-Building, remodeling or renovating?
+Building 40% of energy is in the building.
+Are you building, remodeling or renovating?
 Use green building materials.
 Or recycled materials.

 Buy Green: Purchasing washing/dryer, refrigerator or force air unit?
 Look for Energy Star products.

 Transportation we do not have to drive everywhere.
 Save on gas costs and pollution ride a bike.
-In Germany 88% percent of population lives near public transportation.
+In Germany, 88% percent of the population lives near public transportation.
 Not practical in Los Angeles.
 Those near Metro-Line consider public transportation.
 Metro-Line or bus.
-Alternative is car pooling to work.
+The alternative is carpooling to work.

 Recycle reduce pollution, conservative resources and energy.